Property prices in Dubai are still declining, following an unsustainable surge in recent years.

 |Source: UAE Central Bank, Cluttons|

-This new decree has the same cap of 20% as the previous rent cap (Decree No. 2 of 2011, known as the “the Old Rent Cap”).
-However, the new decree shifts the balance of power in favour of landlords, as they can now increase rent on lease renewal and as soon as rent for a property is 11% below the average market rental rate, lower than the 26% required under the Old Rent Cap.
+This new decree has the same 20% cap as the previous rent cap law (Decree No. 2 of 2011, known as the “the Old Rent Cap”).
+However, it shifts the balance of power in favour of landlords, who can now increase rents on lease renewal, or as soon as the rent for a property falls 11% below the average market rental rate.

 The New Decree also makes clear that the rent cap also applies to special development areas and free zones, including the Dubai International Financial Centre (DIFC).